 Skadden, Arps, Slate, Meagher & Flom LLP

-Skadden, Arps, Slate, Meagher & Flom LLP advises sponsor and investment clients - including asset management firms - on the formation of public and private investment vehicles, including registered and unregistered funds.
-A core focus of the team is representing sponsors and underwriters of registered investment companies and business development companies, with particular experience in handling shareholder activism in this space.
-Michael Hoffman, who leads the practice from New York, has experience in obtaining SEC exemptions and is regularly involved in complex M&A. In Boston, Thomas DeCapo, advises on the development of new investment products, while Kenneth Burdon advises boards of directors on corporate, regulatory and governance matters.
+Skadden, Arps, Slate, Meagher & Flom LLP advises sponsor and investment clients - including asset management firms - on the formation of a range of public and private investment vehicles, including registered and unregistered funds, through its investment management group.
+The team also represents business development companies.
+New York-based regulatory expert Michael Hoffman, who leads the practice, has experience in obtaining SEC exemptions and is regularly involved in complex M&A. In Boston, Thomas DeCapo, advises on the development of new investment products, while Kenneth Burdon advises boards of directors on corporate, regulatory and governance matters.
 Kevin Hardy in Chicago focuses on mutual, ETF, and closed-end fund formation.

-Independent Trustee of the John Hancock Funds (including John Hancock Variable Insurance Trust, John Hancock Funds II, John Hancock Funds III and John Hancock Closed-End Funds and John Hancock GA Mortgage Trust
+Independent Trustees of the John Hancock Funds, including John Hancock Variable Insurance Trust, John Hancock Funds II, John Hancock Funds III, John Hancock Closed-End Funds and John Hancock GA Mortgage Trust

-Independent Trustees of the Legg Mason Partners Funds-Fixed Income Funds
+Independent Directors of the Legg Mason Closed-End Funds

 VALIC Retirement Funds and their Independent Directors/Trustees

-ETF Managers Trust, ETF Managers Group, ETF Managers Group Commodity Trust I and ETF Managers Capital
+ETF Managers Trust, ETF Managers Group LLC, ETF Managers Group Commodity Trust I and ETF Managers Capital LLC

 Independent Trustees of ARK ETF Trust